Sri Lanka lifts ban on social media, security remains tight

-(Reuters) - The Sri Lankan government has lifted a ban on social media platforms intended to stop the spread of rumors after the Easter Sunday bombings, a source from the president’s office said on Tuesday.
+April 30 (Reuters) - The Sri Lankan government has lifted a ban on social media platforms intended to stop the spread of rumours after the Easter Sunday bombings, a source from the president’s office said on Tuesday.

 The ban on platforms such as Facebook, WhatsApp and Viber has been lifted with immediate effect, the source told Reuters.